jwardsmith/Blue-Team-Scripts/Incident Response/Velociraptor Cheat Sheet.md

 SELECT Btime, Mtime, FullPath FROM stat(filename="C:\\Users\\james\\Downloads\\velociraptor.exe")
 ```

-- Use a JOIN operator to search across two queries, and bring the results together (runs one query given by the rows arg, then for each row emitted, build a new scope in which to evaluate another query given by the query arg)
+- Use a foreach (JOIN) operator to search across two queries, and bring the results together (runs one query given by the rows arg, then for each row emitted, build a new scope in which to evaluate another query given by the query arg)

 ```
 SELECT * FROM foreach(